Nerve Block – Patient Information | NYSORA

 Yes, there are several types of nerve blocks depending on the location of the surgery.
 For example, a brachial plexus block numbs the nerves of the arm and shoulder, while a femoral nerve block is used for surgeries on the thigh, knee, or hip.
 A sciatic nerve block is often administered for foot and ankle surgeries.
 Your anesthesiologist will choose the appropriate nerve block based on the area of your body where the surgery is being performed.

-Are there any side effects or risks associated with nerve blocks?
+Are there any side effects, risks, or disadvantages associated with nerve blocks?

 Nerve blocks are generally safe, but like any medical procedure, they carry some risks.
 Common side effects may include temporary muscle weakness, numbness, or tingling in the affected area.
 More serious but rare complications include infection, nerve injury, or bleeding at the injection site.
 In some cases, patients may experience an allergic reaction to the anesthetic.
 Your anesthesiologist will monitor you closely during the procedure and take steps to minimize any risks.